Steampunks in Space

 The National Space Centre is hosting a weekend for the UK Steampunk community and the "steam curious".
 Come along and meet the best makers, creators, artists, authors and traders.

 A cake and jam competition, tea duelling, a huge market and lots to see and do throughout the day for those of you who are interested in the latest cultural phenomena in the UK.

 Standard entry prices to the National Space Centre apply for the daytime events.
-Day tickets include entry to the exhibition, market, talks, radio play, workshops, games room, tea museum and the whole of the National Space Centre (six galleries, Rocket Tower, 3D SIM and Planetarium show - on first visit only).
+Day tickets include entry to the exhibition, market, talks, radio play, workshops, games room and the whole of the National Space Centre (six galleries, Rocket Tower, 3D SIM and Planetarium show - on first visit only).

 If you buy a ticket for Saturday daytime, you can upgrade to a FREE ANNUAL PASS when you collect your tickets.
 This will allow you entry on Sunday daytime at no additional cost.

 Join our team of scientists over the weekend as we answer all the important questions and prepare a paper for a scientific journal.

 Help us with real scientific experiments to discover:

 > At what temperature will the biscuit last longest - liquid temperature

 > What percentage of milk to tea will affect the biscuit infrastructure the most